🔨 Miniscript Studio Intro

 Miniscript Studio comes with predefined example keys to help you get started immediately: Alice, Bob, Charlie, Dave, Eva etc. You can see the full list under the key variable section.

 These default variables let you experiment instantly.
-For example, you can immediately write and compile policies like:
+For example, you can immediately use them in policies like this:

 You can also override any default by defining your value to any key.
 You made a mess?
+Getting errors when trying to compile default examples?
 No problem.
 Just hit "restore defaults" to regenerate all default keys.

 HD Wallet Descriptors

 Miniscript Studio supports hierarchical deterministic (HD) wallet descriptors, including xpubs and tpubs.
 When range descriptors are used, the editor provides an index field for address derivation and supports multipath syntax for external/change branches.
-This way you can work with complex expressions with multiple descriptors without the hassle to edit the expression.
+This way you can work with complex expressions with multiple descriptors without the hassle of editing the expression.

 Lift Functionality

-For example, pasting the ASM βAlice OP_CHECKSIG OP_IFDUP OP_NOTIF Bob OP_CHECKSIGVERIFY 144 OP_CHECKSEQUENCEVERIFY OP_ENDIFβ produces the Miniscript βor_d(pk(Alice),and_v(v:pk(Bob),older(144)))β and the higher-level policy βor(pk(Alice),and(pk(Bob),older(144)))β.
-This makes complex raw scripts far easier to understand.
+For example, pasting the ASM "Alice OP_CHECKSIG OP_IFDUP OP_NOTIF Bob OP_CHECKSIGVERIFY 144 OP_CHECKSEQUENCEVERIFY OP_ENDIF" produces the Miniscript "or_d(pk(Alice),and_v(v:pk(Bob),older(144)))" and the higher-level policy "or(pk(Alice),and(pk(Bob),older(144)))".
+This makes complex raw scripts far easier to understand, especially with Policy representation.

 Taproot Support